NEWS FLASH... STAY TUNE FOR STARZ CUPCAKE COOKBOOK... RELEASE ANTICIPATED 8/2021

 Connie Brighton-Wooten

-Connie follows 6 ½ years later.
-Their girls (Walter & Lisa), as in generations past took early on into working their way in and around the kitchen.
+Connie follows six and half years later.
+Their girls (Walter & Lisa's), as in generations past, took early on into working their way in and around the kitchen.
 Pictured here in 1988 at 3 years old, is little Connie Brighton, making a salad for the family dinner.
-Little did we realize at that time, Connie would be the Executive Baker at Starz Cupcakes.
+Little did we realize at that time; Connie would be the Executive Baker at Starz Cupcakes.
 She was and has been a natural in the kitchen.
-Her ingenuity has taken our recipes far and away to the numerous flavors we have today.
-Our family history may have been the launching pad but her drive and dedication has taken this beyond our expectations.
+Her ingenuity has taken our recipes by far into the numerous flavors we have today.
+Our family history may have been the launching pad, but her drive and dedication has taken this beyond our expectations.
 One would almost think it was in her DNA.

 Robbie & Michael Garcia

-The year is 2009, Starz Cupcakes opens their doors, Stephanie's sons (Walter & Lisa Brighton's grandsons / Connie & Travis's nephew's); Robbie Christopher, age 5 and Michael Edward, age 3 are already volunteering to be the official "tasters" for Starz Cupcakes.
+The year is 2009, Starz Cupcakes opens their doors, Stephanie's sons (Walter & Lisa Brighton's grandsons / Connie & Travis's nephew's); Robbie Christopher, age five and Michael Edward, age three are already volunteering to be the official "tasters" for Starz Cupcakes.